 Teaching students to become teachers is a job we take seriously at Wesleyan.
 Our goal is to provide an environment for pre-service teachers to enhance their understanding of the nature of the learner; acquire, reflect upon, and use knowledge; and develop and implement instructional methods that make content meaningful, integrative, active, and challenging.
 We offer two paths for those interested in working in the field of education:

-Majors: Early Childhood Education (Certification)
+Majors: Elementary Education (Certification)

 Minor: Educational Studies (Non-certification) and Reading

 Did you know depending on where you teach your student loans may qualify for forgiveness under the Teacher Loan Forgiveness Program?

 Find out more about our Pre-Professional programs here.

 Over the past 4 years, 100% of Wesleyan's education graduates were employed in an educational field.

 is the average GPA of Wesleyan education majors

 of our candidates who submitted the new EdTPA teaching portfolio passed and are now certified to teach.

 have been hired before graduation or have been accepted into prestigious graduate programs?